Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 1. Significant Improvements: A comprehensive review of empirical studies conducted mainly in Germany and Switzerland since the 1990s found significant improvements in patients' symptoms, interpersonal problems, personality structure, and everyday life conduct.
 These improvements remained stable for up to six years after therapy.

 2. Cost-Effective: The same review found that Jungian therapy, with an average of 90 sessions, is an effective and cost-effective method.
-After therapy, patients reduced health care utilization to a level even below the average of the total population.
+After therapy, patients reduced health care utilisation to a level even below the average of the total population.

 3. Further Improvements After Therapy: Some studies show further improvements after the end of therapy, an effect which psychoanalysis has always claimed.

-4. Effective for Children with ADHD: A study found that Jungian sandplay therapy provided a safe place for a child with ADHD to explore his difficulties and meet the Self, which revitalized his fragile self, reduced ADHD symptoms, and increased social skills.
+4. Effective for Children with ADHD: A studyfound that Jungian sandplay therapy provided a safe place for a child with ADHD to explore his difficulties and meet the Self, which revitalized his fragile self, reduced ADHD symptoms, and increased social skills.

 5. Diversity in Study Designs: Although there is great diversity in study designs, all studies show significant improvements in the dimensions investigated, with effect sizes ranging from moderate to very large.